 This week, I made chocolate dulce de leche cupcakes.
 When I told my friends and family about it, the most common response was, “Huh?
 What is dulce de leche?”

-When I goof up in the kitchen, things end up burnt.
-These people must have been in such shock to find a winning dessert rather than a burnt up mess.
+When I goof up in the kitchen, things just end up burnt.

 The Dulce de Leche Cocktail in Guys and Dolls

 My first introduction to dulce de leche was in the 1955 movie version of the musical Guys and Dolls.
 The card shark Sky Masterson (played by Marlon Brando, back when he was still young and hot) takes a young ingenue (Sarah Brown, played by Jean Simmons) with him down to Havana, Cuba.
 The two of them are sitting in a cafe and Sky starts to order a round of drinks.
 Sarah is a good, Christian girl who works for the Salvation Army, so she tries to keep to the straight-and-narrow path by ordering a milkshake.
 Sky suggests she order a “dulce de leche” instead, explaining that it is like a milkshake, but with a bit of Bacardi rum added “as a preservative.”
 The ruse works, they spend the night together drinking and falling in love, and (like all good musicals) everybody gets married in the end.